-Derived variables can be calculated in IDL and interactively visualized in the 3D scene.
-Variables can also be calculated in other languages (e.g. NCL) and adjoined to the 3D visualization.
+Derived variables can also be calculated in IDL and imported into the current visualization session.
+Variables can be calculated in other languages (e.g. NCL) and adjoined to the Vapor Data Collection.

 VAPOR requirements

 VAPOR is supported on Linux, Mac, and Windows.
 VAPOR works best with a recent graphics card (say 1-2 years old).
 The advanced features of VAPOR perform best with nVidia or ATI graphics accelerators.